 It may feel like a breach of trust or confidentiality, seeking outside help for someone, but believe me, your mind can run to wild places unless you talk to a volunteer, professional or friend.
 Charlotte didn't act on her thoughts, but I'm not sure I would want to take that risk again.
 This is partly because keeping her suicidal thoughts to myself was exhausting, but also because if something did happen, it would be hard not to shoulder some of the blame myself, no matter how misplaced.

-My aunt's husband and daughter have both suffered depression.
-In her daughter's case, it was post-natal.
+My aunt Eleanor's husband and daughter have both suffered depression.
+In her daughter Rebecca's case, it was postnatal.
 The temptation to be the solution, as a mother, is strong.
-But having experienced depression through her husband, my aunt decided the best way to cope was to offer practical help.
-However, she says, "It was difficult to ask what help my daughter wanted.
+But having experienced depression through her husband, Eleanor decided the best way to cope was to offer practical help.
+However, Eleanor says, "It was difficult to ask what help Rebecca wanted.
 Most of the time she didn't know.
-I was wary of bossing her around—she was a 30-year-old adult.
+I was wary of bossing her around – she was a 30-year-old adult.
 Some days we just took over and didn't worry too much, but this was mostly because two small children were involved."
-She told me that it did get her down, she did feel sad, but she didn't try to counsel her daughter—further emphasizing the idea that we cannot try to solve things alone.
+She told me that it did get her down, she did feel sad, but she didn't try to counsel Rebecca – further emphasising the idea that we cannot try to solve things alone.
 Because if we try to, we might end up taking on too much.
 If we become susceptible to breaking down ourselves, that helps no one.

 Depression passes.
+It always does.
 Even if it looks like it will never end, eventually it will and you'll be on the other side with that person, relieved and feeling better.
-It's at this point, when you come to rebuilding, that's often the best time to understand the role of different treatments that could be sought next time around.
-"Even though you've gotten through it and you want to move on, it's good to go back to your GP and talk about other options you could have had, says O'Neill.
+It's at this point, when you come to rebuilding – rather ironically – that's often the best time to understand the role of different treatments that could be sought next time around.
+"Even though you've got through it and you want to move on, it's good to go back to your GP and talk about other options you could have had, says O'Neill.
 There is a thing called a Wellness Recovery Action Plan, which can help guide you along the way, too.

-Another friend of mine whose fiancé suffered a major breakdown a few years back, talked to me about how things move on.
-As a couple they have worked really hard together to keep him healthy.
+Another friend of mine, Natalie, whose fiancé Darran suffered a major breakdown a few years back, talked to me about how things move on.
+As a couple they have worked really hard together to keep Darran healthy.
 "It's funny," she said, "I remember going through hell at the time, but it was so long ago it almost feels like it was someone else."

 More mental health coverage on VICE: